 Sara Bennison is a marketer who uses her platform to stand up to hate.
-A softly spoken, humble and good-humoured leader, she accredits her success to her team and confronting problems with optimism.
+A softly spoken, humble and good-humoured leader, she credits her success to her team and confronting problems with optimism.

-For Sara, advertising is all about storytelling - and with an expansive career in the industry, she had plenty of personal learnings to share.
-Here are ten of our favourites:
+For Sara, advertising is all about storytelling - and with an expansive career in the industry, she had plenty of personal insights to share.
+Here are just ten of our favourites:

-- When there’s change, there are opportunities and marketers possess the creativity to turn problems into something good.
+- When there’s change, there are opportunities - marketers possess the creativity to turn problems into something good.

 - For Sara, the defining moments were built around the teams she worked with.
 Having teams that coalesce, work well, produce outstanding work in a short amount of time is what you feel proud of and remember